marion-an/SoftwareTesting-Assignment1/Documentation.md

       return converted integer, or 0 if the input is null or if there are no digits to be converted

 ### 2. Explore the program
-wrote some tests to see how the program behaves
+We wrote some tests to see how the program behaves

 ### 3. Explore possible inputs and outputs, and identify partitions
 Input parameters: